Connect with others who understand.

 Types of PNH

 Your doctor may classify your PNH into a category based on your symptoms.
 In classic PNH, people develop some of the common symptoms listed above.
 Subclinical PNH occurs when a small number of abnormal PNH cells can be detected, but you don’t have symptoms.
+In severe cases of PNH, there may be a high risk of dangerous blood clots, especially in certain locations like the abdomen (belly).
 If your symptoms are severe, you may have PNH along with a bone marrow failure syndrome, meaning that HSCs produce very few blood cells.

 What Causes PNH?